HirukaRanasinghe/sample-movie-app/README.md

 + Used reactiveForms and its Validators to build the advanced search form.
 + used mat-select and mat-option to make the dropdown lists in the search form.
 + Advanced search form is working properly.
 Still needs to configure routing.

+24/05/21
++ I created another component for server side pagination.
++ Implemented it in advanced searching and it works fine.
+Need to add it to quick search too.
+May need to redesign search page.